 What is PaleoPower?

-PaleoPower is a South African ancestral nutrition resource founded in 2013, providing evidence-informed guidance on the paleo diet, banting, and real-food eating for health and sustainable weight management.
-It is independently run and covers local food culture alongside global ancestral nutrition research.
+PaleoPower is a South African ancestral nutrition resource founded in 2013, providing evidence-informed guidance on the paleo diet, banting, and real-food eating.
+It is independently run and written primarily for a South African audience.

 Who is Morgan Bell?

-Morgan Bell is the founder and chief contributor of PaleoPower, a real-food advocate who turned to ancestral eating after a personal health journey involving coeliac disease and chronic inflammation.
-Morgan has been researching and writing about the paleo and real-food lifestyle since 2013 and is not a licensed medical professional — all content is presented as informed personal research rather than clinical advice.
+Morgan Bell is the founder and chief contributor of PaleoPower — a real-food advocate who turned to ancestral eating after years of undiagnosed coeliac disease.
+Morgan is not a licensed medical professional; all content is informed personal research, not clinical advice.

 Is the paleo diet the same as banting?

-Paleo and banting share a foundation of eliminating processed foods and refined carbohydrates, but they differ in emphasis.
-Paleo is rooted in evolutionary food quality, while banting (popularised in South Africa by Professor Tim Noakes) centres on fat as a primary metabolic fuel with strict carbohydrate limits.
-Most notably, banting allows high-fat dairy while traditional paleo does not.
-Many South Africans follow a practical hybrid of both.
+Paleo and banting overlap but differ.
+Paleo centres on evolutionary food quality and excludes grains, legumes, and most dairy.
+Banting (popularised by Professor Tim Noakes) focuses on fat as a metabolic fuel with strict carbohydrate limits and permits high-fat dairy.
+Many South Africans follow a hybrid of both.

-PaleoPower content is research-informed and cites peer-reviewed sources, but it is not produced by licensed medical professionals and does not constitute clinical advice.
-Readers with specific health conditions — including diabetes, autoimmune disorders, or cardiovascular disease — should consult a registered healthcare practitioner before changing their diet.
-Morgan Bell's background is experiential and research-based, not formally clinical.
+PaleoPower content cites peer-reviewed sources but is not produced by licensed medical professionals.
+It does not constitute clinical advice.
+Readers with specific health conditions should consult a registered healthcare practitioner before making dietary changes.

 Does PaleoPower cover South African food culture?

 Yes.
-PaleoPower actively integrates South African food culture — including paleo-compatible staples like biltong, boerewors, and braaied meats — alongside local retailer guidance, rand-priced product mentions, and coverage of the SA-specific banting movement.
-The site is written with a South African audience as the primary readership, while remaining accessible to a broader African and global audience.
+PaleoPower actively integrates local food culture — including biltong, boerewors, and braai meats — alongside local retailer guidance, rand-priced options, and coverage of the South African banting movement.

-The most practical starting point is removing processed foods, refined grains, and seed oils from your meals and replacing them with quality meat, fish, eggs, seasonal vegetables, fruit, and healthy fats.
-PaleoPower's 14-day paleo meal plan and our paleo diet beginner guide are the best practical first steps — both include shopping guidance and recipe links.
+Remove processed foods, refined grains, and seed oils.
+Replace them with quality meat, fish, eggs, seasonal vegetables, and healthy fats.
+Our 14-day paleo meal plan and beginner guide are the best first steps.

 Sources & References

 1. Cordain L, et al. (2005).
-Origins and evolution of the Western diet: health implications for the 21st century.
+Origins and evolution of the Western diet.
 American Journal of Clinical Nutrition. pubmed.ncbi.nlm.nih.gov

 2. Fasano A. (2012).
 Leaky gut and autoimmune diseases.
 Clinical Reviews in Allergy & Immunology. pubmed.ncbi.nlm.nih.gov